luludak/DiTOX/README.md

 4. Run by doing `python main.py`

 By this setting, DiTOX will load the respective configuration and perform the necessary runs for the batch of models selected.
+When run, DiTOX will generate an output file based on the value set in the `general/report_file_base_rel_path` parameter.
+However, DiTOX will split the first `_chunk` encountered and replace it with "<starts_from>_<limit>.json` based on the configuration.
+If the experiments are chunked, it will generate multiple files, each with its respective range.
+If you replace your base file, make sure it ends with `_chunk`.

 Configuration:
 - To use local image datasets to examine vision models, set the path in the `images_folder_rel_path` variable.
 Specify its start sample index on `starts_from` and its size on `limit` parameters of the `images` object.